hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 â˜»

 [21:38:34](#1662932314393rXRIo:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Great as always, @gurzgri í ½í±
+Great as always, @gurzgri ğŸ‘

 [22:19:32](#1662934772394GmicT:gitter.im) <greggirwin (Gregg Irwin)>:
 Indeed.
 Very nice @gurzgri.
 I get errors on the save button, and `hint` for those would be helpful. :^)

 [22:47:41](#1662936461395PtJyY:gitter.im) <gurzgri>:
 Thanks to both of you.
 Argh, it's always these simple last minute name changes ... fixed.
-Re: Hints - Yes indeed, thanks for the hint í ½í¸‰
+Re: Hints - Yes indeed, thanks for the hint ğŸ˜‰

 [22:49:43](#1662936583396qTele:gitter.im) <gurzgri>:
 My idiom of the day btw is `add silver random coal`, I'm sure I never picked a random pale color that way before :)